clrng: A tool set for parallel random numbergeneration on GPUs in R: Introduction

 Graphics Processing Units (GPUs) have the potential to make an important contribution to parallel computing with \proglang{R}.
 GPUs can perform thousands of computations simultaneously, which makes them powerful for doing massively parallel computing, and they are relatively cheap compared to multicore CPU's.
 Although there have been a number of \proglang{R} packages developed which provide some GPU capability, they inevitably come with some limitations.
 Packages such as \pkg{gputools}, \pkg{gpumatrix}, \pkg{cudaBayesreg}, \pkg{rpud} (available on github), are no longer maintained, the popular \pkg{tensorflow} \citep{tensorflow1} package uses GPU via \proglang{Python}, which makes it difficult to include as a dependency for new \proglang{R} packages.
 All of these mentioned packages are restricted to \proglang{R} users with NVIDIA GPUs. \pkg{gpuR} \citep{gpur1} is the only \proglang{R} package with a convenient and flexible interface between \proglang{R} and GPUs, and it is compatible with many GPU devices.
 By utilizing the \pkg{ViennaCL} \citep*{rupp2016viennacl} library, it provides a bridge between \proglang{R} and non-proprietary GPUs through the \proglang{OpenCL} (Open Computing Language) backend, which when combined with \pkg{Rcpp} \citep{rcpp1} gives a building block for other \proglang{R} packages.

-Random number generation is critical in simulation-based statistical inference, machine learning and many other scientific fields.
+Random number generation plays a crucial role in simulation-based statistical inference, machine learning, and various scientific fields.
+The quality of random numbers impacts the correctness of results of simulation studies.
 While most random number generators are sequential, the \proglang{R} packages \pkg{parallel}, \pkg{future} \citep*{future1.19.1} and \pkg{rlecuyer} \citep{sevcikova2015package} are able to generate random numbers in parallel on multicore CPUs.
 More specifically, \pkg{parallel} writes an interface for the \pkg{RngStreams}, a \proglang{\texttt{C++}} library by \cite{l2002object} which is based on a combined multiple-recursive generator (MRG) MRG32k3a. \pkg{future} and \pkg{rlecuyer} also uses the combined MRG algorithm for generating random numbers.
 For up-to-date review papers on the generation of random numbers on parallel devices, and GPUs in particular, see: \cite{rLEC15a,rLEC17p,rLEC21a}.

 The \pkg{clrng} package described here is currently the only \proglang{R} package that provides facilities for generating random numbers in parallel on GPU.
 Accomplishing this is complicated because each process must produce an independent (non-overlapping) sequence of random numbers, and in order to ensure reproducibility it should be possible to save and restore the current state of each stream of random numbers at any point.
-By leveraging the \pkg{gpuR} package, \pkg{clrng} provides an extensible framework for \proglang{R} package developers to make use of these facilities in \proglang{C} or \proglang{OpenCL} code, and the random number generators guarantee independent parallel samples even when \proglang{R} is used interactively in an ad-hoc manner, with sessions being interrupted and restored.
+By leveraging the \pkg{gpuR} package, \pkg{clrng} offers an extensible framework for \proglang{R} package developers to make use of these facilities in \proglang{C} or \proglang{OpenCL} code, and the random number generators guarantee independent parallel samples even when \proglang{R} is used interactively in an ad-hoc manner, allowing interrupted and restored sessions.